 Stops the data or management node identified by

-STOP works to stop all data nodes only, and does not
+ALL STOPworks to stop all data nodes only, and does not affect management nodes.

 Use of the